 sa (administrator) SQL Server login:

 In SQL Server Management Studio, in the Object Explorer, expand Security > Logins and double-click sa.

 On the General page, choose a password for the

 saaccount (untick Enforce password policy if you do not want to enforce a policy).

 On the Status page, under Settings > Login, tick Enabled, then click OK.

 You can now use the

-sa account in a connection string and when you log in to SQL Server Management Studio.
+sa account in a connection URL and when you log in to SQL Server Management Studio.

 sauser has extensive permissions.
 You can also create your own login with fewer permissions.